I had originally written this as a long series of separate posts in 2014.

 "Biological evolution and an old earth implies that there was death before Adam, but Romans 5:12 clearly indicates that death entered the world through Adam's fall.
 Otherwise, how could God have created the world and called it 'very good' if it involved the many deaths and extinctions that evolution requires?"

-Romans 5:12 is focusing on spiritual death.
+But let's tackle Romans 5:12 more directly.
+This verse is focusing on spiritual death.
 In Romans 5, the death that came to all men through Adam is contrasted with the life we all receive in Jesus Christ.
 Actually, the passage makes a point of saying that the gift is not like the trespass, that the effect of Christ's actions are far greater than Adam's sin.
 Now we Christians, living after Christ and his cross, still must all physically die one day.
 So, if the greater effect - caused by Christ - still does not prevent us from dying physical deaths, why would the lesser effect - caused by Adam - include both physical and spiritual death?
 Was Adam's sin greater than Christ's sacrifice?